-Let’s first look at how this cremation trend is affecting the cemetery industry?
+Let’s first look at how this cremation trend is affecting the cemetery industry.

 As the cremation rate continues to climb, cemeteries will be further challenged to stay operational.
 Families save thousands of dollars opting for cremation instead of burial, but these same families are then less likely to spend hundreds of dollars interring cremated remains.
-Cremation niches, scattering or interring ashes, all cost if you use a cemetery.
+Cremation niches, scattering or interring ashes all cost if you use a cemetery.

-And, now what changes have we observed in funeral homes?
+And, now, what changes have we observed in funeral homes?

 Other changes we are seeing are related to changes in legislation and training.
 Many states require funeral homes to have an embalming room to be licensed.
-This was challenged in Minnesota a couple of years ago by Crescent Tide Funeral & Cremation Services.
+Some years ago, this was challenged in Minnesota by Crescent Tide Funeral & Cremation Services.
 The small funeral business challenged the requirement for an embalming room when all they were offering was cremation services.
 They won their case.

 How can all funeral homes remain in business when over half of Americans’ are opting for a cremation?
 And furthermore, figures indicate that around 80% of those cremation services are low-cost direct cremation.
-In most cities now a direct cremation can be arranged for around $700.
+In most cities now, a direct cremation can be arranged for around $900.

 How is the death care sector changing overall to adapt to cremation?

-This is not only corporate acquisition on a large scale, but a number of private regional, and even private family groups extending their reach into new markets.
+This is not only corporate acquisition on a large scale but a number of private regional and even private family groups extending their reach into new markets.